'Not many people can say Arjen Robben yelled at you!' - Richards recalls Bayern Munich introduction | Goal.com

 The U.S. youth international initially joined the Bundesliga champions on loan in 2018 from FC Dallas before signing on a permanent deal the following year.

-Richards, 20, has been playing with the club's reserve side but is considered a good bet to eventually break into the first team.
+Richards, 20, has been playing with the club's reserve side but is considered a decent bet to eventually break into the first team.

 The Texas native has already trained plenty with Bayern's senior side and he recounted the story of how Robben gave him a quick taste of how life with Bayern would be.